jdjakub/phd-thesis/ch-intro.md

 That being said, Smalltalk systems tend to run on VMs that are implemented in a separate lower-level language like C++.
 Fundamental infrastructure such as object layout and memory management is available only as opaque primitives from the point of view of Smalltalk.
 Thus, to change these aspects one must still switch to a different programming system and re-compile.

-Going further in the same direction as Smalltalk is the \ac{COLA} \parencite{COLAs}.
-COLA makes said basic infrastructure self-supplied (Definition\ \ref{def:self-supplied}) so as to approximate a truly self-sustainable system.
+Going further in the same direction as Smalltalk is the \acl{COLA} or \acs{COLA} \acused{COLA} \parencite{COLAs}. \ac{COLA} makes said basic infrastructure self-supplied (Definition\ \ref{def:self-supplied}) so as to approximate a truly self-sustainable system.
 It is also designed to encourage domain-specific adaptations (Definition\ \ref{def:dsa}) down to a small scale of "\acp{MSL}" beyond the coarse-grained variation found with ordinary programming languages.
 However, the architecture as described does not have much to say about the user interface or graphics, taking place instead in the world of batch-mode transformations of streams.

 \joel{
 ## The Missing Synthesis